PrimaMateria/blog/primamateria-blog/content/notes/2022-12-29-neovim-nix.md

 ```

 The new function `nixFiles2ConfigFiles` takes a `dir` argument, and returns
-(similar like for `scripts2ConfigFiles`) a list of full paths to config file
+(similar like for `scripts2ConfigFiles`) a list of full paths to config files
 located in the nix store.

 The implementation maps every file found in the provided directory to a separate
-package - a text file.
-The name of the package is obtained by removing the
+package - one single text file.
+The name of the package is obtained by removing
-`.nix` suffix, so the `nvim-lspconfig.lua.nix` will become `nvim-lspconfig.lua`.
+the `.nix` suffix, so the `nvim-lspconfig.lua.nix` will become
-And the content of the text file package is the string returned by the function
+`nvim-lspconfig.lua`.
+And the content of the text file package is the string
-in the luanix configuration.
+returned by the function in the luanix configuration.

 While this content is written, nix variables are resolved, and therefore
 `${pkgs.nodePackages.typescript}` will become a full nix store path of the